HalFrgrd/SplitKeyboard/README.md

 All these files are located in the [lets_splitFirmware](./lets_splitFirmware/) folder if you want to look at them.

+Once you have succesfully edited those files, it is time to build (AKA compile) your keymap.
+I would recommend making a `Makefile` file in your keymap directory like I have done [here](./lets_splitFirmware/keymaps/hfvoy/).
+This makes it easier to compile just your keymap and not all the others.
+The documnentation goes much more in depth about building using the `make` command.
+Go to your keymap directory and run the `make` command.
+This will either spew out errors that you need to deal with, or will create a `hex` file in the qmk root folder.
+Now that you have compiled your firmware, it is time to flash it.

 When flashing the firmware onto the Arduino's, they must in "bootloader mode".
 The Arduino's can either run the program on them, or be in a mode where they rewrite their memory using whatever the computer passes them; this is bootloader mode.
 When you first buy an Arduino, they are in bootloader mode but when you want to re-flash them they need to be put back into bootloader mode.
 This is done by quickly connecting the RESET and GROUND pins.
 Some people to connect these pins to a small button and have that on the outside of the case.
 I chose to have two wires protruding through the LED slot on a switch.
-This is  a so that I can take the keycap off, and quickly connect the two wires.
+I can take the keycap off, and quickly connect the two wires.
 Much easier than having to disassemble the case to get to the Arduino.
-I re-flash my Arduino's around 20 times so it's worth considering how you will short the two pins.
+I re-flashed my Arduino's around 20 times so it's worth considering how you will short the two pins.

+On Windows, I found the best program for flashing was AVRDUDESS.
+[This guide](https://gist.github.com/CampAsAChamp/e747d2b605c0c32923593b529f82ccdd) was great at explaining how to install and flash using AVRDUDESS.